General Transcription - Work From Home. Free job listings. Real Companies.

 General transcription is anything that is not medical transcription, such as conference calls, seminars, podcasts, reports, sermons, focus groups, statements, radio and television shows, interviews, lectures, etc.

 A person once told me, "Transcription doesn't take any skill."
 Wrong!
 Transcription isn't rocket science, but it's not so easy that a monkey could do it either.
-In fact, transcription takes skill and talent beyond simple typing ability.
-You must have excellent spelling and grammar, a broad vocabulary, strong attention to detail, the ability to effectively research unfamiliar terminology, and the appropriate software and equipment.
+In fact, transcription takes a unique set of skills and high level of intelligence.
+Contrary to popular belief, transcription is not something that just anyone can do.
+It sounds like simple work and easy money, but it is not.
+Transcription is very challenging work and the field is competitive.
+You must have excellent spelling and grammar, a broad vocabulary, strong attention to detail, the ability to effectively research unfamiliar terminology, general knowledge of a wide variety of subjects, technological expertise, and the appropriate software and equipment.

 In addition, you must be willing and able to work independently with no distractions.
 You must be focused, disciplined, patient, and not easily frustrated.
 You must be professional in work habits, attitude, and demeanor.
 You MUST meet deadlines!
 Treat your clients with respect.
 If you commit to a job, do it.
 Don't flake out, make excuses, or disappear.
 "Working for yourself" is somewhat of a misnomer.
 In actuality, you work for the client.

 Let's examine some key transcription requirements in more detail.